.NET Best Practices: Architecture & Design Patterns

 • What are Source Generators?

-• .NET 7 and 8 Source Generators
+• .NET 8 Source Generators

 • Implementing an incremental Source Generator